What are the income limits for state-aided public housing?

 I submitted an application for public housing in the past, was this application entered into the CHAMP system?

-I submitted my application a long time ago, will I still have the same timestamp that was on my original application?
+I submitted an application for family or elderly/handicapped public housing a long time ago, will I still have the same timestamp that was on my original application?

 Yes, your previous time stamp has been saved online in CHAMP.
 However, you will need to log into the CHAMP website or contact a Local Housing Authority at least once every two years in order to keep your application active.
 If you do not keep your application active, it will be given an inactive status and removed from waiting lists after one year of inactivity.

-I started an application online but did not finish it, how can I go back in to complete it?
+I started a CHAMP application online but did not finish it, how can I go back in to complete it?

 If you started an application online, you may finish where you left off by logging into your CHAMP account.
 You may come back to complete or edit your application at any time, but it will not be submitted until you have completed the Applicant's Certification AND the Fair Information Practices Act -Statement of Rights and clicked “submit.”
 You must select at least one program at one housing authority where you want to apply in order to submit your application.
 Once you have submitted a CHAMP application, you will be able to make changes or updates to your application using your online account.